Brown Bears football: History

-Brown University was slow to adopt football as an intercollegiate sport, compared to some other Ivy League schools like Princeton (1869), Yale (1872), Harvard (1873), and Penn (1876).
+Brown University was slow to adopt football as an intercollegiate sport, compared to some other Ivy League schools like Princeton (1869), Yale (1872), Harvard (1873), and Penn State University (1876).
 Brown president Barnas Sears banned the sport in 1862 "because of its violent nature."
 It was introduced as an intramural sport in 1866, but Brown didn't play its first intercollegiate football game until November 13, 1878, losing a game against Amherst College.
 Brown then played a rather sporadic schedule; they played (and lost) one game in 1880 against Yale; in 1886 played two games, losing one to Boston University and winning one against Providence High School.
 Lack of campus interest in the sport led Brown to skip the 1887 and 1888 seasons entirely.
 Future football legend John Heisman, frustrated by the lack of playing opportunity at Brown, joined a Pawtucket club team to get more time on the field.
 He departed for Penn for the 1889 season.

 Fritz Pollard, “the human torpedo,” led Brown to the Rose Bowl in 1915 as a freshman.
 In 1916 Pollard led Brown to an 8-1 record, including Brown's first win against Harvard.

-In the middle of the 1926 season, the “Iron Men” came into being when the same 11 players played against Yale for 60 minutes and a 7–0 win.
+In the middle of the 1926 season, the “Iron Men” came into being when the same 11 players played against Yale University for 60 minutes and a 7–0 win.
 The next week the same 11 players played without substitution against Dartmouth and won 10–0.
 Two weeks later the Iron Men played 58 minutes against Harvard, but in the last two minutes the substitutes came in to earn their letters.
 Brown won all its games that year until the Thanksgiving game against Colgate ended in a 10–10 tie.
 The famed “Iron Men” were Thurston Towle ’28, Paul Hodge ’28, Orland Smith ’27, Charles Considine ’28, Lou Farber ’29, Ed Kevorkian ’29, Hal Broda ’27, Al Cornsweet ’29, Dave Mishel ’27, Ed Lawrence ’28, and Roy Randall ’28.
 In the 1948 season, Brown fans were the originators of the popular "de-fense!" chant that spread to the NFL in the 1950s.
 Following the 1981 season, the Ivy League was reclassified to Division I-AA, today known as the Football Championship Subdivision (FCS), Brown moved to Division I-AA play with the rest of the league.
 Brown has 607 wins, making them tied for 72nd all time in wins among division one football programs.

 In 1997, Phil Estes began a twenty-one year tenure as Brown's head coach, resulting in three Ivy League championships.
 In 2018, after two consecutive winless seasons in the Ivy League, Estes announced that he would be stepping down.
 James Perry was named head coach in December 2018.

 Brown did not compete during the 2020 season as a result of the COVID-19 pandemic and the subsequent cancellation of the Ivy League season.